 Do we let one of the business owners make decisions for other stakeholders?
 What if they don’t even try to understand the needs of other teams, as long as their group’s interests are protected?

 These are difficult situations where ignoring the problem, a bad decision or unwise steps can have a high cost.
-These are also the situations where a formal leader such as an executive or project manager may not have sufficient information or the right mindset to make a decision or to direct others appropriately.
-Sometimes business analysts, with their exposure to the business problem, understanding of business process and interests of each stakeholder have the most knowledge to base the decision on.
+These are also situations where a formal leader such as an executive or project manager may not have sufficient information or the right mindset to make a decision or to direct others appropriately.
+Sometimes business analysts, with their exposure to the business problem, understanding of business processes and interests of each stakeholder, have the most knowledge for basing the decision on.

-In the end, you will have to handle these leadership opportunities using both your judgement and gut feel.
+In the end, you will have to handle these leadership opportunities using both your judgment and gut feeling.
 With time and practice, you will get better at it and may enjoy the leadership aspect of the job.

 Do not be intimidated – you are doing your job.
 You can be a successful leader with the right mindset: